 The animals shall be destroyed if the owner does not comply with subsections D5a or D5b of this section.

-Removal Of Quarantined Animal: It shall be unlawful for any person to remove any such animal from the place of quarantine without written permission of the town marshal department or the written permission of the designated animal control facility.
+Removal of Quarantined Animal: It shall be unlawful for any person to remove any animal quarantined under this section from the place of quarantine without written permission of the town marshal department or the written permission of the designated animal control facility.

 Numerous Bites Or Attacks: If any animal bites or attacks a person or animal two (2) times or more in a twelve (12) month period, such animal may be immediately impounded by the town marshal department without court order and held at owner’s expense pending court action.
 Any such animal shall be deemed a vicious animal, and the town marshal department may seek a court order as provided in section 5-2-13 of this chapter for destruction of the animal.
 Parties owning such animal shall, if possible, be notified immediately of the animal’s location by the town marshal department.
 (Ord.
 1994-O-3, 2-10-1994)